swcarpentry/DEPRECATED-bc/novice/matlab/03-func.md

 A Matlab function *must* be saved in a text file with a `.m` extension.
 The name of that file must be the same as the function defined inside it.
-So, you will need to save the above code in a file called `fahr_to_kelvin.m`.
+The name must start with a letter and cannot contain spaces.
+So, you will need to save the above code in a file called
+`fahr_to_kelvin.m`.

 <!-- FIXME: 00-basics lesson should talk about .m files, and